Shillong Accord

-The Shillong Accord of 1975 was an agreement signed between the Government of India and representatives of Nagaland's underground organisations.
+The Shillong Accord was an agreement signed between the Government of India and representatives of Nagaland's underground organisations in 1975.
+The agreement was signed at Shillong, Meghalaya, on 11 November 1975.

 The terms to which the underground organisations agreed included: acceptance of the supremacy of Constitution of India without condition, surrendering of their arms, and a renouncing of their previous demand for the secession of Nagaland from India.

-The agreement was signed at Shillong, Meghalaya, on 11 November 1975.